genghisjahn/my-website/articles/roman_toast_1.md

 reading_time_min: 2
 ---

 Just to get in the habit of posting again I'm going to post some recipes that I (and the kids) like.
-I'm usually looking these up and can never quite remember where I stored them, so now I have content and a recipe hub.
-You can find a variety of these recipes on YouTube, but here's how I do it:
+I'm usually looking these up and can never quite remember where I store them, so now I have content and a recipe hub.
+You can find a variety of these "Roman French Toast" recipes on YouTube, but here's how I do it:

 1. Pour whole milk into a bowl
 1. Add whole egg and mix it into the milk